AOrobator/HelloAndroid/lesson8/Lesson8_MemoryLeaks.md

 3. Always use a weakReference of the activity or view when needed.

 4. Never reference a class inside the Activity.
-If we need to, we should declare it as static, whether it is a thread or a handler or a timer or an asyncTask.
+If we need to, we should declare it as static, whether it is a thread or a handler or a timer or an AsyncTask.

 [leak_canary]: leak-canary.png "Leak Canary"